Saturday, February 24, 2018

 Original Sin

-Yesterday Elisabeth and I went to a lecture about Erbsünde, ein irreführender Begriff (Original sin, a misleading term) by Professor Ludwig Wenzler, former director of Freiburg's Catholic Academy.
-While the notion of "original sin" may well be understood in English, Erbsünde (inherited sin) in German is frequently misinterpreted.
+Yesterday, Elisabeth and I attended a lecture about Erbsünde, ein irreführender Begriff (Original sin, a misleading term) by Professor Ludwig Wenzler, former director of Freiburg's Catholic Academy.
+While "original sin" may be understood in English, Erbsünde (inherited sin) in German is frequently misinterpreted.

 Are we all born with the personal sin (peccatum originale originans) Adam once committed when in paradise he ate an apple (?) of the tree of knowledge, and why is a newborn child already fraught with Adam's sin (peccatum originale originatum)?